hpc4cmb/toast-workshop-ucsd-2019/README.md

 Please fill in the [registration form](https://forms.gle/fM29yRg1JYgsyFyg9) by September 30th; there is no registration fee.

+## Mailing list

+Once you register, you will be added to the mailing list on Google Groups for announcements, you can also check messages on the web and ask to join at <https://groups.google.com/forum/#!forum/toast-workshop-ucsd-2019>

 ## Preliminary agenda

 ### Monday October 14th (afternoon only)